ameer-bauer/dice_cup/README.md

 # dice_cup
 ----
-Hi, dice_cup is a CLI dice roll simulator written for Python 3.x; it has support for arbitrary die types, combinations, modifiers, and groupings, just to name a few features.
+Hi, dice_cup is a CLI dice roll simulator written for Python 3.
+It has support for arbitrary die types, combinations, modifiers, and groupings, just to name a few features.
 It is designed to be a dice rolling engine for use with other programs or a GUI, but it works well on its own.

 ~The help screen is below, enjoy.~

-Introduction to dice_cup 1.1.5
+Introduction to dice_cup 1.1.6
   Hello, dice_cup is a CLI program written in Python 3 to simulate the outcome of various types of dice rolls.
 Die types can be set arbitrarily greater than 1, making for fun die types such as an eleven-